alehandrof/Typewriter/README.md

 ## Usage

-The typewriter modes are controlled by the `typewriter_mode_scrolling` and `typewriter_mode_typing` settings.
-Setting them to `true` enables the modes.
+The typewriter modes can be toggled via the command palette.
+Just search for `typewriter`.
+There are three commands: one to toggle each mode and one to toggle both modes together.

-- See the files provided for ideas on how to use these in settings & keymap files.
+You can use the `typewriter_mode_scrolling` setting to enable or disable the Scrolling mode.
+For example, I have `"typewriter_mode_scrolling" : true,` in my Distraction Free settings.

-- You can toggle the modes via the:
+The Typing mode needs to be triggered by the `typewriter_typing_toggle` command.
+In earlier versions, you could also toggle this mode via a setting, but this doesn't work well in the current version.

-	- Command Palette -- search for `typewriter`
+Note: mouse clicking is disabled in both modes, but you can use the scroll wheel.

 ## Changelog & History

-- **0.3.0** - The new version disables the mouse in both scrolling and typing mode.
-The typing mode is much more robust.
-Because he APIs used are only available for ST3, I will no longer be maintaining the much glitchier ST2 version.
+- **0.3.0** - The mouse is now disabled in both Scrolling and Typing mode.
+The Typing mode now moves the cursor to the end of the file and is much more robust in general.
+Because the APIs used are only available for ST3, I will no longer be maintaining the much glitchier ST2 version.
 (It's still available, though.)
 - **0.2.3** - Added offset option for Scrolling mode (requested by [Luis Martins](https://github.com/lmartins)), along with some small fixes & tweaks.
 - **0.2.2** - Typing mode now supports OSX as well.
 - **0.2.1** - Renamed settings to `typewriter_mode_scrolling` and `typewriter_mode_typing` so they won't conflict with BufferScroll.